molily/molily.de/_posts/2019-02-03-testing-angular.md

 This suite has one spec that acts as a _smoke test_.
 It checks the presence of a Component instance.
 It does assert anything specific about the Component behavior yet.
 It merely proves that the Component renders without errors.
 If this spec fails, you know that something is wrong with the testing setup.

-From Angular 9 on, the spec passes but produces a bunch of warnings on the console:
+From Angular 9 on, the spec passes but produces a bunch of warnings on the shell:

 <p>
   <code>